WCNC-TV: Group W era

 In August 1982, the station made another programming change, this time attracting considerable national attention: it dropped its low-rated early evening newscast.
 When it axed that program, it also decided to cease carrying the NBC Nightly News.
 This prompted NBC officials to shop the Nightly News to Charlotte's other stations, including WBTV.
 The station continued with its noon newscast, as well as short news capsules throughout the day and occasional news specials.
-Station officials blamed WPCQ-TV's signal, which—despite the power increase—was not strong enough to reach outer areas of the market that got better signals from WXII-TV in Winston-Salem, North Carolina and WIS-TV in Columbia, South Carolina.
+Station officials blamed WPCQ-TV's signal, which—despite the power increase—was not strong enough to reach outer areas of the market that got better signals from WXII-TV in Winston-Salem, North Carolina, and WIS-TV in Columbia, South Carolina.
 John J. Spinola, the general manager of the station, admitted that he was "pretty well encircled by NBC affiliates".

 "Q36" became known for frequent preemptions of NBC network fare, including the soap opera Texas, coverage of the 1984 Democratic National Convention, and network sporting events.
 It also delayed the David Brinkley-hosted NBC Magazine to midnight to air its own Action News Magazine.
 Even Westinghouse's own productions were not guaranteed an audience on the station; after two years of WPCQ-TV airing Hour Magazine, it moved to WBTV in 1982.

 Seeing little positive progress with WPCQ-TV, Westinghouse soon chose to use the station's low expectations to their advantage elsewhere in the company.
-Westinghouse had long extensively promoted from within and thus used WPCQ as the equivalent of a "farm team".
-Its more promising on-air personalities merely treated WPCQ as a stepping stone towards promotion to Group W's well-regarded heritage radio and television stations outside Charlotte.
-When a union strike at the company's New York City all-news station WINS left it without announcers, Westinghouse sent WPCQ anchor Raiford there as part of a team of 20 employees from other Group W stations to keep it running.
-Talent often left for vacancies elsewhere in the company, such as when sports director Lou Tilley moved to Boston to become the weekend sports anchor at WBZ-TV.
+Westinghouse had long extensively promoted from within and thus used WPCQ as the equivalent of a "farm team" for its larger stations.
+Its more promising on-air personalities merely treated WPCQ as a stepping stone towards promotion to Group W's well-regarded heritage radio and television stations outside Charlotte, such as when sports director Lou Tilley moved to Boston to become the weekend sports anchor at WBZ-TV.
 Amanda Davis, who had anchored the news three years for WPCQ-TV, became a correspondent for Group W's Satellite News Channel after turning down an offer to report for its Baltimore station, WJZ-TV.
+When a union strike at the company's New York City all-news station, WINS, left it without announcers, Westinghouse sent WPCQ anchor Raiford there as part of a team of 20 employees from other Group W stations to keep it running.